sameena1415/dimagi-qa/LocustScripts/case_search/README.md

 ## Request generation

 1. Select a random query.
-2. Select a random value set for the query using the `query.value_set_keys` field and match it against the `value_set.keys` field.
+2. Select a random value set for the query using the `query.value_set_types` field and match it against the `value_set.keys` field.
 3. Fill in the query parameters with values from the value set.
 4. Send the request.